WilliamBMitchell/ctf/2021 Cyber-Fasttrack Spring/Binary/BE01/README.md

 86997.zlib:  zlib compressed data
 ```

 This told me that the file named `48` was `egg.zip`.
 I renamed it to `egg.zip` for ease of identification.
-First I tried to unzip using `unzip` but got the following:
+I then tried to unzip the zip file using `unzip` but got the following error message:

 ```console
 root@osboxes:~/Downloads/be01/_chicken.pdf.extracted# unzip egg.zip